AuroricSky/scripts/README.md

-# guis
+# scripts
+--
-this is an easy place to access all my GUI's.
+this is an easy place to access all my script's.
+--